ayanliger/medlit/README.md

 # MedLit

-> **⚠️ EARLY DEVELOPMENT** - This project is in the initial implementation phase.
-Chrome built-in AI API integration has been corrected but the extension functionality has not been tested yet.
+> **✅ FUNCTIONAL ALPHA** - Core features tested and working.
+The extension has undergone significant refactoring for production use.

-MedLit is a Chrome extension that will accelerate medical literature review with Chrome's on-device AI (Gemini Nano).
+MedLit is a Chrome extension that accelerates medical literature review with Chrome's on-device AI (Gemini Nano).
 It is aimed at clinicians, trainees, and researchers who need structured study summaries, methodology vetting, jargon simplification, and rapid translation without sending sensitive papers to external servers.

 ## Planned Features